HL7/fhircast-docs/docs/events/diagnosticReport-update.md

 When a  `DiagnosticReport-update` event is received by an application, the application should respond as is appropriate for its clinical use.
 For example, an image reading application may choose to ignore an observation describing a patient's blood pressure.
 Since transactional change sets are used during information exchange, no problems are caused by applications deciding to ignore exchanged information not relevant to their function.
 However, they should read and retain the `versionId` of the anchor context provided in the event for later use.

+## Content Information
+FHIR resources are used to carry the information being displayed.
+These are the entries in the `Bundle` resource inside the `updates` key.
+Commonly the information is contained in an `entry`'s resource.
+For example, an `Observation` resource most likely contains all information regarding that observation.

+However, in some cases the information of a resource may best be conveyed by reference rather than being self-contained.
+When exchanging a resource by reference, an `entry`'s `fullUrl` is populated with a uri from which the full content of the resource may be retrieved.
+Additionally, the `entry`'s `resource` attribute contains at least the `type` and `id` of the resource.
+Finally, the `method` value in an entry's `request` attribute must be appropriately populated.

+If information is exchanged by reference, the `fullUrl` reference could be to a resource already persisted in a FHIR Server having a data store with long-term persistance.
+Alternatively, the reference could be to a temporary data store with a lifecycle of the content exchange session as controlled by the Hub with a FHIR retrieve endpoint.

 ## Context

 ### Context